stuartpittaway/diyBMSv4/Plugin/README.md

 ### Use:

+#### Required Eeschema custom fields:

 It is necessary for the operation to add 4 additional custom fields in Eeschema, which are:
 - `Manufacturer`
 - `PartNumber`
 - `Supplier`
 - `SupplierRef`

-The required custom field `Supplier` must be set to one of the predefined supplier (LCSC or JLCPcb for example) or any other supplier name case insensitive.
+The required field `Supplier` must be set to one of the predefined supplier (LCSC or JLCPcb for example) or any other supplier name case insensitive.

-The required custom field `SupplierRef` can be replaced by other custom fields such as: `LCSCRef` or `JLCPcbRef` in order to make possible the referencing of several suppliers on a Eeschema component.
-In this case, changing the value of the `Supplier` field will allow you to switch to the correct supplier reference.
+The required field `SupplierRef` can be replaced by other custom fields such as: `LCSCRef` or `JLCPcbRef` in order to make possible the referencing of several suppliers on a Eeschema component.
+In this case, changing the value of the `Supplier` field will allow you to switch to the correct supplier reference automatically.

+#### Optional Eeschema custom fields:

+Two additional fields can be add to an Eeschema componant, witch are:
+- `Quantity`
+- `Rotation`

-it is also possible to add an optional `Quantity` custom field in order to be able to manage the quantities in Eeschema.
+The optional `Quantity` field allow to manage the quantities in Eeschema.
 In the absence of this field, the default quantity is 1.
 If value is set to 0 or is invalid, the component will not be integrated to any BOM file...

+The optional `Rotation` field allow to correct rotation, if needed when generating the CPL file...

+#### Customisation:

 If necessary, a grouping is carried out on the quantities, making it possible to generate a single row for identical components in the BOM file.